Song of Solomon

 Think about these things in every book of scripture where Jesus is revealed time after time.
 Could this be yet another book of revelation?
 Of course.
 Jesus shows up and is given a tithe.
 The name given is Melchizedek.
 He shows up under that name a few times.
 Just to ‘prime the pump’ of man’s astonishment and wonder.
 The questions, the queries and the exegesis begins when ‘Mel’ shows up.

-Actually, a beautiful song written by Misty Edwards uses the exact words of the song mentioned above that starts in Song of Solomon 8:6 Perhaps not comprehended by congregations but Jack has learned it and it indeed, is a powerful image of truth.
-Since Misty is part and parcel of iHOP it may be discouraged from being sung on some platforms.
-Some like to judge the sheep because they don’t Baa the way they do.
-It is another move towards the heart of Jesus to me.
+Perhaps it is not comprehended by many but I learned it and it indeed, is a powerful image of truth.
 I am His and He is mine.
 Talk to Him without thinking of the next thing to say or proclaim.
 Yes, He is creator of anything that was made.
 Ask Him why he made you.
 He will tell you if you listen.
 I try to ask him questions, not “lift up” someone he made.
+He does the heavy lifting.
 He knows these things.
-Ask Him for faith an truth.
+Ask Him for faith and truth.

-Regards, Jack Gator
+Regards, Norm Peterson / Jack Gator